Free Taylor County Public Records Search: Criminal, Court, Marital

 You can also find out information about Taylor County probationers by contacting the appropriate Georgia Department of Community Supervision field office.6 Taylor County is served by the Columbus Field Office.

-Screenshot of the map pinned at the Columbus field office, showing the street names, address, and coordinates.
+A screenshot of the map pinned at the Columbus field office showing the street names, addresses, and coordinates.

 Source: Department of Community Supervision6